dexpiper/ifaxbotcovid/README.md

   + tests done for the last 24 h,
   + peoples under the medical monitoring

-- Then puts variables into template (*ifaxbotcovid.config.settings*) and gives the user ready-to-use block of text in the answer message.
+- Then puts variables into template (*/ifaxbotcovid/config/templates/*) and gives the user ready-to-use block of text in the answer message.

 This feature, realized in *ifaxbotcovid.parser.rpn*, is pretty streightforward.
-All the regular expressions for it defined in the named module, not in *ifaxbotcovid.config.regex*.
+All the regular expressions for it defined in the named module, not in *ifaxbotcovid.parser.regexp.regex*.

 #### Intermediate logic: CovidChef